 Juliane Solvång is an artisan and visual storyteller, based in Erfurt, Germany.

 In 2013, Juliane started The One Bouquet per Day project, a long term series of daily self-portraits as a creative exercise of picking one bouquet of (wild) flowers a day.
-Her project quickly gained broad attention and is being followed by more than 16.7K Instagram followers around the world.
+Her project quickly gained broad attention and is being followed by more than 20K Instagram followers around the world.
 Juliane cherishes the simple and authentic, and loves natural light to capture unfiltered moments with a Scandi touch, inspired from living in the Swedish countryside.
-Her photo series has been featured in Flow Magazine (NL), The Sunday Times, the Norwegian DI Weekend Magasin, Gardenista, Radio Eins, SPON, ze.tt, Allers Trädgård, SisterMag, among others.
+Her photo series has been featured in Flow Magazine (NL), Top Magazin Thüringen, MDR Kultur, The Sunday Times, the Norwegian DI Weekend Magasin, Hjemmet, Feels like Erfurt, Gardenista, Radio Eins, SPON, ze.tt, Allers Trädgård, SisterMag, Let it bloom Magazine, among others.
 As a member of the Swedish non-profit organisation Sustainable Influencers, Juliane holds lectures with focus on sustainable lifestyle and biodiversity, offers flower walks and classes in edible flowers, plant dyes and floral arrangements.

-Only recently, Juliane has moved from her farmhouse in the south of Sweden to the beautiful city of Erfurt, Germany.
-Besides her theatre work, she is currently focusing on a book project as well as on her One Bouquet per Day series.
+In 2019, Juliane moved from her farmhouse in the south of Sweden to the beautiful city of Erfurt, Germany.
+Besides her theatre work as a freelancer and at Waidspeicher Puppet Theatre, she is currently focusing on a book project as well as on her One Bouquet per Day series.